-The special needs area is loud and heart wrenching.
+The special needs area is loud and heart-wrenching.
 Birds here are struggling to adapt to a life of sickness or one where they are no longer abused.
 They are scared or depressed and will self mutilate (pull their own feathers out).
-Some just want love, like a one legged cockatoo that Niña held for a really long time.
-The more love it received, the wider it opened it’s mouth.
+Some just want love, like a one-legged cockatoo that Niña held for a really long time.
+The more love it received, the wider it opened its mouth.

-Here you will like hear a bird say: “shut up” or various swear words instead of a gentle “hello.”
+Here you will hear a bird say: “shut up” or various swear words instead of a gentle “hello.”

 From the entrance, if you walk down the corridor to the right, you’ll see some of the good that the refuge has done for these birds: the flock cages.
 Here are the macaws who look peaceful and happy as they live out their lives with their family and mates.

 If you walk down the corridor to the left of the entrance, you’ll head through the cockatoo flock.
 These birds will happily say hello and some will even shake your hand.
 Again, happy birds living together.

 The room at the end of the cockatoo walk has more traumatized birds, sick birds, or ones waiting for a place.
 Many vie for a chance to sit on your shoulder and at one point I had one lovely bird on each shoulder, one on my head, and one clinging to my purse.
 That was until our new friend Socrates staked his claim and sat on my shoulder and in my hair for both of our visits.